xiJulian/BlocksTNT/README.md

 ## TODOs

-- [ ] Maybe a simple website to control the bot?
 - [ ] Make the TNT placement better, faster and cause more damage.
 - [ ] Auto reconnect if the bot get disconnected